BailFacile/laravel-challenge/README.md

 - Your code should be as clean as possible, tested and use Laravel conventions/building blocks.

-- We are not testing your front-end skills here, so skip the views and focus on building models, service providers, API routes, middlewares, CLI commands, etc..
+- We are not testing your front-end skills here, so skip the views and focus on building models, tests, service providers, API routes, middlewares, CLI commands, etc..

 - You are free (and even encouraged) to use third-party packages if relevant.
 If you do, you should explain in your notes why you think each specific package is the best available one for the job.

-- **Your submission should include migrations and seeders with fake data (for users and documents) and existing data (document types provided above).**
+- **Your submission should include unit tests, migrations and seeders with fake data (for users and documents) and existing data (document types provided above).**

 - **Please attach a read mefile with any relevant comments, instructions, explanations to your final submission.**